titumozammel/execution-excellence-system/README.md

 ### Capability

-The ability to perform or execute.
+Potential: the knowledge, skills, experience, judgment, or other ability available to perform or contribute.

+> **Capability = Potential.**

 ### Capacity

-The ability to mobilize and apply available capability.
+The ability to mobilize and apply available potential.

+> **Capacity = Ability to mobilize and apply potential.**

 ### Execution Capability

 The organizational ability to convert intent and decisions into coordinated execution.

+Execution capability depends not only on individual competence, but also on the organization's ability to access, connect, direct, enable, coordinate, and apply available capability.

 ### Execution Constraint